dmitc072/final-project-airbnb/README.md

 8. Create Pending Approval
 9.Send an alert to host that he has approvals 10.Update Redux to signout to set the value of pendinApprovalMessage back to its initial value
+11. update PendingApprovalHost.js, to approve or dissaprove request
+12. Needed to add price change so I created a new value in firebase under the property in Properties.js
+13. Create a notice to inform guest of change of price and added a boolean in redux to trigger it once on log in

 Requesting to rent:
 search for property,